 Now we have explained what causes condensation we can answer the question of how to stop condensation on windows.
-There are small changes that can be made by yourself to condensation appearing on your windows and these are the following:
+These are the small changes that can be made by yourself to condensation appearing on your windows:

 - Opening windows where possible (having windows open on both sides of the house can increase air circulation)

 - Trying to avoid drying clothes on radiators or areas where there are is no air circulation.
 If you must dry clothes indoors, then open all surrounding windows to allow the moisture-laden air to escape.